akilcodes-7/Bandit-CTF-Journey/Bandit-Level-11.md

 ### 🔑 Credentials Provided

-- **Username:** bandit10
+- **Username:** bandit11
-- **Password:** FGUW5iLLvJrXx9kMYMnlN4MgbpfMiqey
+- **Password:** dtR173fZKb0RRSDFSgsq2RwhpNVj3qR

 ---

 ### 🔍 Method of Solve

-The password for the next level is stored in a file named `data.txt`.
+The password for the next level is stored inside a file named `data.txt`.
-This file is encoded using Base64, which must be decoded to reveal the original plaintext password.
+The contents are encoded using the ROT13 substitution cipher, which shifts each letter by 13 positions.

 Steps followed:
 - List the files
-- Decode the Base64 content
+- Read the encoded text
+- Apply ROT13 decoding
 - Read the decoded output